psavarmattas/PSMBot-Virtual-Assistant/readme.md

 3. Copy the code given in main.py (in this git) & you will have the code up & running on your pc.
 4. If you want to learn how this code actually works the go watch my YouTube video for a better understanding.

+### For Linux/MacOs users:

+1. Learn all the above commands on terminal.
+2. Make sure to use pip3, because in linux pip refers for python2 and pip3 refers to python3.
+3. Install these too - `pip3 install pyAudio`